hapax/hapax.github.io/assets/simple-physics.md

 proportional to $t$.
 Once more, this shows you should run (unless you are very thin).

-(c) Plug in some reasonable values for a box model of a human, and compare the size of the collision cylinders associated with the front and top of the box.
+(c) Plug in reasonable values for a box model of a human, and compare the size of the collision cylinders associated with the front and top of the box.
 You can determine the speed $v$ using Stokes' law and the fact that